Cofán's jaguar. Yagé master plant rocker and servant. Grandparents apprentice.

 At 17, I left my parent's house for a new world and promising opportunities.
 Two years later, I discovered the Yagé (Ayahuasca) plant in the mountains of Santa Elena (Antioquia, Colombia).
 There I had the opportunity to live with Taita Luís Evelio Moreano.

 In 2012 I met Grandfather Taita Curaca Guillermo Lucitante Yaiguaje of the Cofán tradition.
-I traveled with him to the resguardo of Santa Rosa de Sucumbios in the Colombian Amazon jungle.
+I traveled with him to the Resguardo de Santa Rosa de Sucumbios in the Colombian Amazon jungle.
 And since then, my life has changed because I had to let go and flow with a lot of faith and hope.

 I accompanied an excellent human being, a great father and a great mother (Beatriz, Guillermo's wife), and great sages in the knowledge of Yagé.
 I served them and their family with love and devotion.
 Grandfather Guillermo told me how to start and embark on a path with the plant, and he shared much advice on handling and preparing Yagé and caring for it to deepen it.
 And I had many life experiences with the grandmother, Ayahuasca.
 She healed and welcomed me as a son, and I gave myself to service with great responsibility.